Zeph073/-E-Commerce-Cart-App/README.md

 ## Technologies Used

 - Android SDK
-- RecyclerView for item display
+- Listview for item display
-- SQLite or Firebase Realtime Database for cart management
+- SQLite for cart management
-- Payment gateway integration (if applicable)

 ## Setup Instructions

 1. Clone the repository.
 2. Customize the item catalog and integrate with your preferred backend solution.
 3. Implement the shopping cart functionality using SQLite or Firebase Realtime Database.
-4. Integrate payment gateway
+4. Integrate payment gateway if possible